ShayHill/article_install_vim_in_windows/README.md

 ### option two - GUI

-* Press the Windows key
+- Press the Windows key
-* Search for "Environment Variables" and click the "Best Match"
+- Search for "Environment Variables" and click the "Best Match"
-* This will bring up the System Properties dialog, which has a link, Environment Variables, near the lower-right corner.
+- This will bring up the System Properties dialog, which has a link, Environment Variables, near the lower-right corner.
 Click there.
-* The "User variables for username" are in the top half of the Environment Variables dialog.
+- The "User variables for username" are in the top half of the Environment Variables dialog.
 For now, you're interested in the Path variable
-* Double click the Path variable, and make sure you see the path to your current Vim installation.
+- Double click the Path variable, and make sure you see the path to your current Vim installation.
-* If not, click "Edit" then "Browse" then navigate to `C:\Program Files\Vim\vim91` (or whatever the current version is) to add it.
+- If not, click "Edit" then "Browse" then navigate to `C:\Program Files\Vim\vim91` (or whatever the current version is) to add it.

 ### some nuance with environment variables

-* Environment variables are read when applications are opened, so changes to environment variables will not take effect until you open a new window.
+- Environment variables are read when applications are opened, so changes to environment variables will not take effect until you open a new terminal window.
 There are other ways, but that's the easy way.
-* You have to back out (click "OK") *twice*, going all the way back to the System Properties dialog, before the variable is actually changed.
+- You have to back out (click "OK") *twice*, going all the way back to the System Properties dialog, before the variable is actually changed.
 This one has gotten me many times.

 ## create a vimrc